davdar/maam/writeup/paper.markdown

   return(clo-I(⟨[λ](x).e,ρ⟩))
 ``````````````````````````````````````````````````
 `get-Env` and `get-Store` are primitive operations for monadic state. `clo-I`
-comes from the abstract domain interface for `Val`.
+comes from the interface for `Val`.

 Next we implement `step`, a _monadic_ small-step _function_ for compound
 expressions, shown in Figure \ref{InterpreterStep}.
 The monadic `step` is a